ITH Pharma

 ITH Pharma is a British compounding pharmaceutical company, founded in 2008 by pharmacists Adam Bloom and Karen Hamling.

 The company operates from its main facility in London, where it houses its compounding and distribution operations.

+In 2025, ITH Group Limited (the parent group of ITH Pharma) was acquired by an affiliate of H.I.G.
+Capital.

 History

 In 1997 the founders identified a critical need in the healthcare system: the ability to provide complex intravenous treatments on a same-day basis.
 With this purpose, they launched their first compounding venture – Intra-Tech Healthcare.

 In 1998 Intra-Tech Healthcare received its license from the Medicines and Healthcare products Regulatory Agency (MHRA), and soon after, secured a contract with the Royal Brompton Hospital in London.
 This partnership enabled the delivery of prefilled antibiotic syringes for children with cystic fibrosis.

 After selling Intra-Tech Healthcare to Hospira, the founders established ITH Pharma in 2008, for pharmaceutical compounding in the UK.

+In June 2025, an affiliate of H.I.G.
+Capital completed the acquisition of ITH Group Limited, the parent group of ITH Pharma, in partnership with founders Adam Bloom and Karen Hamling.
+H.I.G. said the existing management team would remain in place, with Bloom continuing as chief executive and Hamling as chief operating officer, and that the investment would support further initiatives including increasing production capacity.